 Assault and battery are very serious criminal offenses that can carry just as serious criminal consequences.
 With this in mind, it’s vital that those accused of assault and battery in North Carolina obtain a criminal defense lawyer they can trust to investigate their legal options and preserve their rights.
 Our team at Wilkie Law Firm is made up of one of the best criminal defense attorney in North Carolina and we are committed to helping people in our community as they navigate the criminal justice system.
 Every person who seeks our assistance is important to us, and we take satisfaction in acting as trusted legal champions for our clients.

 If you have been accused of or charged with a drug offense in North Carolina, please contact the Wilkie Law Firm as soon as possible.
-Give us a call at 910-333-9626 today for a free consultation and decide for yourself if the Wilkie Law Firm is the best choice for you.
+Give us a call at 910-333-9626 today for a consultation and decide for yourself if the Wilkie Law Firm is the best choice for you.

 Types of Assault and Battery Charges